clemson-cal/sailfish/tutorial/03-configuration.md

 3. The configuration is finally updated with key-value pairs taken from command line flags

 Configuration items coming later in the procedure take precedence.
 This enables the creation of base configurations, which can be "tweaked" with input from JSON files or from the command line.

 A most-basic example is to start the code from a single JSON file.
-Save the following code in a file called `my-run.json`
+Try saving the following code in a file called `my-run.json`,

 ```json
 {